nyantropy/Gravitas/ARCHITECTURE.md

 ### Frustum Culling

 `FrustumCuller` extracts 6 planes from the view-projection matrix (Gribb-Hartmann) and tests entity AABBs from `BoundsComponent`.
 Entities without bounds are always rendered.
 Culling can be frozen (debug feature) to inspect which objects are culled while the camera moves.

+### Transform Sync

+`RenderGpuSystem` owns world-matrix propagation into `RenderGpuComponent::modelMatrix`.

+- Root renderables take a flat fast path keyed by `objectSSBOSlot`
+- Hierarchical entities use a cached recursive path with cycle protection
+- `RenderDirtyComponent` is the bridge to extraction: `RenderGpuSystem` marks transform dirtiness, then `RenderExtractionSnapshotBuilder` consumes and clears those flags

+This split gives strong single-threaded performance for flat scenes such as large cube benchmarks without removing hierarchy support.

 ### Frame Graph